tarikuamisganaw/fine-tune/input.md

 **Fine** **tuning**

-Fine-tuning is a process that involves taking a pre-trained model and adjusting it to

-better fit specific data, thereby enhancing the model's performance.
-In deep learning,

-fine-tuning is a form of transfer learning, wherein a model trained on a large dataset for

-a general task, such as image recognition or natural language understanding, is

-repurposed for a related task through minor adjustments to its internal parameters.
-The

-primary goal of this process is to optimize the model’s performance on the new task

-without starting the training process from scratch.
+Fine-tuning is a process that involves taking a pre-trained model and adjusting it to better fit specific data, thereby enhancing the model's performance.
+In deep learning fine-tuning is a form of transfer learning, wherein a model trained on a large dataset for a general task, such as image recognition or natural language understanding, is repurposed for a related task through minor adjustments to its internal parameters.
+The primary goal of this process is to optimize the model’s performance on the new task without starting the training process from scratch.

 **When** **to** **fine-tune**